Erick2280/cordscrobbler/README.md

 This bot scrobbles songs played by other bots on your Discord server to Last.fm.
 It will automatically scrobble if the user is on the same audio channel as the bot, on any server that this bot is added to.

-To enable it for you, you'll need to send a message to the bot with _-d2lfm register_ and log in with your Last.fm account.
+To enable it for you, you'll need to send a message to the bot with _-cords register_ and log in with your Last.fm account.

 ## Supported integrations